-The REAC3H Network's greatest asset was the synergy created through local ownership of professional development and instructional practice.
-Early feedback indicated that LEAs were designing systems of support for transitioning to OAS based on local needs.
+The REAC3H Network's greatest asset is-was the synergy created through local ownership of professional development and instructional practice.
+Early feedback indicateds that LEAs wereare designing systems of support for transitioning to CCSS-OAS based on local needs.

-2013-2014 Update: The REAC3H Network was incredibly beneficial in assisting educators with the transition to Oklahoma's OAS and using data to inform instruction; however, in some areas of the state, coordinating districts were unable to provide services to other districts.
-In the interest of continually improving systems, the REAC3H Network was reorganized for the 2013-2014 school year.
-The umbrella of REAC3H continued to focus on communication and collaboration networks within the state with the intention of expanding to provide opportunities for educators of all types to connect with one another and critical information sources.
-The focus shifted from providing training to administrators only toward providing training to teachers as well.
-With the reorganization, fewer districts were identified as coordinating districts, and OSDE took on direct responsibility for providing training on OAS and other state initiatives in each of 10 regions, while using the coordinating districts (approximately 3 districts in each region) to support ongoing collaboration within each region.
+2013-2014 Update: The REAC3H Network has beenwas incredibly beneficial in assisting educators with the transition to Oklahoma's OAS and using data to inform instruction; however, in some areas of the state, coordinating districts were unable to provide services to other districts.
+In the interest of continually improving systems, the REAC3H Network has beenwas reorganized for the 2013-2014 and 2014-2015 school years.
+The umbrella of REAC3H will-continued to focus on communication and collaboration networks within the state with the intention of expanding to provide opportunities for educators of all types to connect with one another and critical information sources.
+The focus has shifted from providing training to administrators only toward providing training to teachers as well.
+With the reorganization, fewer districts have beenwere identified as coordinating districts, and OSDE has takentook on direct responsibility for providing training on OAS and other state initiatives in each of 10 regions, while using the coordinating districts (approximately 3 districts in each region) to support ongoing collaboration within each region.

-In order to support this change in focus, the OSDE hired additional staff and reorganized the duties of existing staff to provide direct training to teachers.
-The new approach increased state contact with district personnel from three annual summits, open only to coordinating districts, to 21 regional training sessions available to all districts in addition to one annual summit for educators statewide.
-OSDE REAC3H Regional professional development sessions ensured all educators had a clear perspective on the instructional shifts associated with the OAS standards in ELA and mathematics.
-Additionally, instructional leadership, literacy, social studies, science, the arts, and world languages were represented with specific breakouts in regional sessions (See Attachment 17: REAC3H Regional Professional Development).
+In order to support this change in focus, the OSDE has hired additional staff and has reorganized the duties of existing staff to provide direct training to teachers.
+The new approach will increased state contact with district personnel from three annual summits, open only to coordinating districts, to 21 regional training sessions available to all districts in addition to one annual summit for educators statewide.
+OSDE REAC3H Regional professional development sessions ensured all educators havehad a clear perspective on the instructional shifts associated with the new OAS standards in ELA and mathematics.
+Additionally, instructional leadership, literacy, social studies, science, the arts, and world languages arewere represented with specific breakouts in regional sessions (See Attachment 17: REAC3H Regional Professional Development).

-2014-2015 Update: The SEA Office of Instruction staff will continue to support the work of implementing OAS by providing the content for our statewide summer professional development conference and regional trainings as needed, and by working with external partners, higher education institutions, and cadres of educational leaders who provide training throughout the state.
+2014-2015 Update: The SEA Office of Instruction staff will continue to support the work of implementing OAS by providing the content for our statewide summer professional development conference and the regional trainings as needed, and by working with external partners, higher education institutions, and cadres of educational leaders who provide training throughout the state.

 State Longitudinal Data System (SLDS): This request outlines Oklahoma's approach to accountability in support of OAS and college, career, and citizen readiness for all students, but it is worth stressing that work is underway to enhance the SEA's student information system.
-With a stronger data system linked with other education agencies, Oklahoma will be able to produce a complete picture of a student's progress from Pre-K through high school graduation and into college, training programs, and the workforce as the State implements the OAS and state assessments.
+With a stronger data system linked with other education agencies, Oklahoma will be able to produce a complete picture of a student's progress from Pre-K through high school graduation and into college, training programs, and the workforce as the State implements the OAS and transitions to OCCRA tests in 2014-2015state assessments.